lukes/herald/README.md

 Herald
 ====

-Herald is a simple Growl notifier for Twitter, RSS, or email.
+Herald is a simple notifier for Twitter, RSS, or email.

-Pass Herald some keywords and sources, and you'll be notified when your keywords appear.
+Pass Herald some keywords and sources to watch, and Herald will notify you using Growl, send an email, hit a URI or run some arbitrary code of your choice as soon as those keywords appear.

 Installation
 ------------